 According to the American College of Rheumatology (ACR), fibromyalgia is defined as a history of pain in all four quadrants of the body lasting more than 3 months.
 Pain in all four quadrants means that you have pain in both your right and left sides, as well as above and below the waist.
 The ACR also described 18 characteristic tender points on the body that are associated with fibromyalgia.
 In order to be diagnosed with fibromyalgia, a person must have 11 or more tender points.
 In addition to pain and fatigue, people who have fibromyalgia may experience:

-I have found that a combination of treatment methods seem to elicit the best responses.
-These include dietary changes and specific nutritional support, removal of food allergens and toxic chemicals, chiropractic adjustments, and or acupuncture treatments.
+I found that a combination of these treatment methods seems to elicit the best responses. include dietary changes and specific nutritional support, removal of food allergens and toxic chemicals, chiropractic adjustments, and or acupuncture treatments.
 Of course stress management is a must do.
 If needed, physio therapies (electrical muscle stimulation, ultrasound, ice, heat and myofascial release) may also be used to reduce pain and inflammation, and exercise may be prescribed to boost feel good hormones and enhance detoxification.

 Check out what our patients have to say…